conductor-sdk/conductor-javascript/docs/workflow/README.md

 ## Workflow Management

-Thw WorkflowExecutor class wrapps common functions related with the registration. update, and status report of a workflow.
+Thw WorkflowExecutor class wraps common functions related with the registration. update, and status report of a workflow.
 The WorkflowExecutor constructor takes an instance of a ConductorClient.

 ```typescript